site under construction!

 Student Talks

 Each student is required to compose and give 1 short talk (t = 15 min, comprising a 12 min. talk + 3 min. for questions, and and one long talk (t = 30 min, 25 min. talk + 5 min. for questions) corresponding roughly to American Physical Society guidelines for contributed and invited talks.
-Students will also score the talks of their peers and those of Nobel prize winners (or, other speakers) as part of their class participation.
+Students will also score the talks of their peers and those of Nobel prize winners (or, other speakers) as class participation.
 There is also a 'slide tech talk', very short, 5 minutes-ish a weird beast, that is to say, not a complete talk, in which a mapping slide and a substance slide is presented (3 min. plus 2 for questions).
 Short readings are assigned for class meetings.
 Familiarity with the ideas found in them will be assessed through class discussions and pre-classes quizzes which will also be part of class participation.
 The other part of class participation is the submission of scores for talks.
 More on this later!

 Grades

-Ch.5
+Ch.5/7 Ch.5

 Table 1: Really tentative plan for sequence of topics